Get out of my body!

 - Hector does this to Santa in the Evil Con Carne Christmas special, as a plan to insert mind-control devices to all the toys as his new take over the world plot.
 He was, fortunately, stopped by the Rudolph parody Rupert, who convinces Santa to break free from the mind control.

-- In the 9th season finale of American Dad! (titled "Da Flippity Flop"), Klaus is given the chance to get his human body back but Stan hesitates.
-When Stan finally takes Klaus to the CIA a week later they find his body decayed because it wasn't kept frozen.
-Klaus angrily bludgeons Stan with a margarita pitcher and switches bodies with him while he's knocked out.
+- In the 9th season finale of American Dad!
+"Da Flippity Flop", Klaus is given the chance to get his human body back but Stan hesitates.
+When Stan finally takes Klaus to the CIA a week later they find his body decayed because it wasn't kept frozen, so Klaus angrily bludgeons Stan with a margarita pitcher and switches bodies with him while he's knocked out.
 Stan chases down Klaus in the latter's decaying old body while Klaus is trying to perform the titular skiing stunt and in the end they go back to normal, but now Stan has more respect for him.

 - Justice League Unlimited:

 - Flash and Lex Luthor in "The Great Brain Robbery."